williamholland/vmdebootstrap/doc/overview.rst

                        Useful if you need to track the relevant source packages used inside the image for licence compliance.
  --dry-run             Do not build, just test that the options are valid.
+ --no-update-initramfs Skip the call to ``update-initramfs`` for reasons of
+                       speed or practicality.

 Configuration files and settings
 ********************************